Skip to main content

 When using Immer, you can either "mutate" an existing state object, or return a new state value yourself, but not both at the same time.
 See the Immer docs guides on Pitfalls and Returning New Data for more details.

-import { useDispatch } from 'react-redux'
+import { useAppDispatch } from '@/app/hooks'

 import { reactionAdded } from './postsSlice'

-const reactionEmoji = {
+const reactionEmoji: Record<ReactionName, string> = {

 thumbsUp: '👍',

-hooray: '🎉',
+tada: '🎉',

 heart: '❤️',